Ujinjinjin/dingo/Src/Dingo.Cli/README.md

 ## Summary

-- fixed issue when different versions of dingo would compute different hash for migration files
+- fixed an issue when dingo would fail to apply migration on the first run